 Can you patent that?

-This is one of the most common questions I get from new clients.
-The question is not so much about whether their invention is patentable in terms of novelty and non-obviousness, but whether the subject matter is even eligible for protection.
+“Patentable?” – this is one of the most common questions we get from new clients.
+The question is not so much about whether their invention is novel or nonobvious.
+Many clients are asking whether the subject matter is even eligible for patent protection.
 I’ll try to tackle some of the broad categories of inventions that are eligible for patenting in the US.

-Keep in mind the following general categories of patentable subject matter [see 35 USC 101]:
+Keep in mind the following general categories of patentable subject matter:

 - article of manufacture